If you have a Synology NAS server, you probably already know that there are many things you can do with it besides hosting backups and shared folders.

-Setting up a camera with the Synology Surveillance Station is not exactly hard, but it’s more work than other packaged solutions, like the Arlo.
+Setting up a camera with the Synology Surveillance Station is not exactly hard, but it’s more work than other canned solutions, like the Arlo.

-Set up a camera with your local network
+Connect an IP camera to your local network

 After that, follow the camera’s instructions to change its basic settings to fit your situation.
 Examples of these generic tasks include:

 - Set up the user name and password for the camera access.
-Make sure you use a secure password.
-(Note down this information, you’ll need it for the next step.)
+Make sure you use a secure password and remember it — you’ll need this information for the next step.

 - Adjust time zone and locale.

-- Customize the camera’s video quality (you want to use the highest setting), timestamp display, logo display, and so on.
+- Customize the camera’s video quality — there’s no reason not to use the highest settings — timestamp display, logo display, etc.

 - Update the camera to the latest firmware.

-- Reserve an IP address for the camera.
-You don’t want its local IP address to change, which will cause disconnection, and note down its port.
-Most cameras use port 80, 88 or 888, and you can also set the port yourself.
-(Note down the camera’s IP address and port number, you’ll need it in the next step.)
+- Reserve an IP address for each camera.
+This is an important step.
+You don’t want its local IP address to change, which will cause disconnections, and find out its port.
+Most cameras use ports 80, 88, or 888, and you can also set the port to a value of your liking.
+Whichever you pick, note that down — you’ll need the IP address and port number of each camera for the next step.

 - Mount the camera where you want them to be.

 And that’s it.
-Now you’re ready to hook the camera to your NAS server.
-But before that, let’s get familiarized with the Surveillance Station’s user interface.
+Now you’re ready to hook the camera to your NAS server’s Surveillance Station.

 Set a camera up with Synology Surveillance Station

 This step is when you hook a camera, already connected to your home network, to the Synology Surveillance Station.
-It’s quite simple and straight forward.
+It’s pretty straightforward.
+Here are the general steps.

-- Click on the IP Camera icon which will bring up the IP Camera window.
+- Open the IP Camera icon, which will bring up the IP Camera window.
 Here, you’ll see all existing cameras (if any).

 - Click on Test Connection to make sure your camera is connected — you’ll see a preview of the camera’s view.